Neymar: 2012: South America's best player for second consecutive year

 On 25 August 2012, he scored a brace in the 2–1 away win at Palmeiras.
-On 3 November 2012, in the Brasileiro Série A away fixture at Cruzeiro, Neymar scored a hat-trick and assisted Felipe Anderson's goal, to help his side to a 4–0 win.
-Neymar finished off the 2012 season in style, first setting-up Victor Andrade's equaliser, then scoring twice, to give Santos a 3–1 home win over Palmeiras on 1 December 2012.
-Neymar was voted the Best Player of the 2012 Recopa Sudamericana, with himself scoring in the second leg to win the title 2–0 on aggregate.
-He finished the 2012 Campeonato Brasileiro Série A with 14 goals and being voted the Best forward.
-Neymar finished the 2012 season, being award the Golden Ball, Arthur Friedenreich Award and Armando Nogueira Trophy.
-He was one of three finalists in the 2012 FIFA Puskás Award and finished runners-up behind Miroslav Stoch.
+On 3 November, in the league fixture away at Cruzeiro, Neymar scored a hat-trick and assisted Felipe Anderson's goal, to help his side to a 4–0 win.
+Neymar finished off the 2012 season in style, first setting-up Victor Andrade's equaliser, then scoring twice, to give Santos a 3–1 home win over Palmeiras on 1 December.
+Neymar was voted the Best Player of the 2012 Recopa Sudamericana, scoring in the second leg to assist Santos in winning the title, 2–0 on aggregate against U. de Chile.
+Neymar finished the 2012 season with 43 goals, one more than his breakthrough 2010 season, but this time doing it in just 47 matches instead of 60.
+Due to his performances, Neymar was awarded the Bola de Ouro for the second consecutive time.
+He was one of three finalists in the 2012 FIFA Puskás Award and finished runner-up behind Miroslav Stoch.
 He won the 2012 South American Footballer of the Year, retaining his award and winning it ahead of the likes of Ronaldinho.